Esri/joint-military-symbology-xml/svg/MIL_STD_2525D_Symbols/Legacy/README.md

 9. Repeat steps 4-8 for the Friendly, Neutral, and Hostile template frame.
 Remember, when you are creating Full-Frame icons, the size of the icons will be different depending on the frame.
   * By default, Adobe Illustrator will change the SVG XML to inserts style/css directives that may not be useable by other SVG viewers/converters (the original DISA SVGs did not have these css styles) – to disable this option, when you save the file, select “Save As” and change the CSS Properties to “Style Attributes."
 This is under advanced options when saving as an SVG.
   * You have to be very careful Illustrator doesn’t use unsupported fonts or you don’t inadvertently re-use such fonts from the retired SVGs.
 Also Illustrator substitutes different fonts from what is selected (example Illustrator substitutes ArialMT for Arial).
+  * We need to figure out how DISA managed to change illustrator settings so that the fonts were restricted to Sans-Serif when dealing with these SVGs.